 Liquidity risk is the risk that the Issuer will not be able to meet both expected and unexpected, current and future cash flow and collateral needs without affecting either daily operations or the financial condition of the firm.
 In this context, liquidity risk implies funding liquidity risk, not market liquidity risk.

-For further information on liquidity risk management, refer to "ii) Liquidity Risk" in "45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2020 CSi Annual Report (as defined in the registration document of the Issuer dated 29 June 2021 (the "CSi Registration Document"), the same hereinafter).
+For further information on liquidity risk management, refer to "ii) Liquidity Risk" in "41 - Financial Risk Management- Risks Detail" in the notes to the consolidated financial statements in the 2021 CSi Annual Report (as defined in the CSi Registration Document, the same hereinafter).